ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Technical Validation

 In a cascaded diagnostic approach for patients presenting with visual symptoms, the sensitivity and specificity of ocular ultrasound are first used to determine the presence of retinal detachment (RD).
 Among those diagnosed with RD, these test characteristics remain relevant for assessing whether the macula is intact or detached.
 Our pipeline (Figure~\ref{fig:pipeline}) mimics the clinical decision-making process typically followed in the evaluation of RD.
 First, ophthalmologists determine whether there is retinal detachment (RD).
 If RD is detected, the next step is to assess the macular status, specifically whether the macula is intact or detached.
 This sequential diagnosis was operationalized through a cascaded two-stage classification system:

-\begin{enumerate} \item \textbf{Stage 1 — Retinal Detachment Detection.} The diagnostic pipeline begins by detecting the presence or absence of retinal detachment (RD), reflecting the first step in clinical workflows in the real world.
+\begin{enumerate} \item \textbf{Stage 1---Retinal Detachment Detection.} The diagnostic pipeline begins with the detection of the presence or absence of retinal detachment (RD), reflecting the first step in clinical workflows in the real world.
 Each ultrasound video clip is processed as a spatiotemporal volume by our trained model to distinguish RD from non-RD anatomy.
 This model outputs a probability score $\mathcal{P}(\mathrm{RD})$, and a diagnosis of RD is assigned if $\mathcal{P}(\mathrm{RD}) \ge 0.5$.

-\item \textbf{Stage 2 — Macular Status Classification.} If retinal detachment is detected, the pipeline proceeds to a second stage to assess macular involvement, which is probably one of the most urgent and vision-critical distinctions.
-A second model classifies the same spatiotemporal volume to determine whether the macula is still intact (\texttt{Macula\_intact}) or has detached (\texttt{Macula\_Detached}).
+\item \textbf{Stage 2---Macular Status Classification.} If retinal detachment is detected, the pipeline proceeds to a second stage to assess macular involvement, which is one of the most urgent and vision-critical distinctions.
+A second model classifies the same spatiotemporal volume to determine whether the macula is still intact (\texttt{Macula\_Intact}) or has detached (\texttt{Macula\_Detached}).
 This decision is again made using a sigmoid threshold: $\mathcal{P}(\mathrm{macula\_detached}) \ge 0.5$ results in a \texttt{Macula\_Detached} diagnosis.

 \end{enumerate}